 - How to start your RAW edits by selecting the optimal Base Characteristic Curve

 - Basic Lens Corrections: Chromatic Aberration

-- Color grading with Color Balance & Color Editor Tools
+- Proven color grading techniques with Curves (RGB & Luma Curve), Color Balance and Color Editor tools

 Hi, I'm Kasia!
 I’m a fine art photographer, artist, digital publisher and instructor.
 I have founded Digital Art Classes - online academy, where through range of photography courses I share my experience, the tools and techniques that help others create meaningful, compelling artwork.
 Welcome here.
 Read more